AtmolanderMimi/basm/book/src/first-program.md

 [-]+++++++++++++++++++++++++++++++++.[-]
 ```

-This program usues cell 0 as a buffer to increment and output each character in the string `"Hello, world!"` consecutively.
+This program uses cell 0 as a buffer to increment and output each character in the string `"Hello, world!"` consecutively.
 Quite simple isn't it? *(compared to the bf at least)*

 Let's start dissecting what it all means.
 First, we begin at the top with the `[main]` decorator which indicates that the following
 scope will be a main field.
 There can only be one main field per program, and by the name you
 have probably already guessed what it is.
-It's the entrypoint of our program!
+It's the entry point of our program!
 Any instruction put inside the scope of the `[main]` field will be transpiled and then executed at runtime.
 In this example, the main field only held one instruction, which is `PSTR 0 "Hello, world!"`.

 ## Instructions Statement